-It is very common to see corporate owned life insurance policies on the lives of key personnel, officers and directors which name the company as beneficiary to assist in replacing the deceased employee or overcoming the hardships related to loss of a founding member.
+It is very common to see different types of life insurance policies on the lives of key personnel, officers and directors which name the company as beneficiary to assist in replacing the deceased employee or overcoming the hardships related to loss of a founding member.
 We also see insurance policies owned by the company to fund the purchase of shares from a deceased shareholder’s estate.

 When discussing corporate owned life insurance policies on the lives of key employees with our clients, we commonly hear two assumptions: 1) The proceeds of corporate owned life insurance policies are tax free income to the company; or 2) The proceeds of corporate owned life insurance policies are taxable income to the company.
 The fact is that neither of these assumptions are necessarily correct.